PrefectHQ/actions-prefect-deploy/README.md

 ### Multi-Deployment Prefect Deploy

-Deploy multiple Prefect deployments that doesn't have a `push` step defined in the `prefect.yaml`
+Deploy multiple Prefect deployments that do not have a `push` step defined in the `prefect.yaml`
 ```yaml
 name: Deploy multiple Prefect deployments
 on: